-I can’t wait to share my training checklist and tips for webinar presenters!
+I can’t wait to share my training checklist and tips for webinar speakers!
 What’s better than being trained from the comfort of one’s own office or home?
 I know what is!
-Being the trainer facilitating a webinar from the comfort of your own office or home!
+Being the trainer facilitates a webinar from the comfort of your office or home!
 Webinars are incredibly convenient (and sometimes) even more efficient than traditional, face-to-face learning environments.

 Though it requires some focus and concentration, webinars can provide a very specialized and personal learning experience.
 The key is to have a solid online platform and be a prepared, knowledgeable training facilitator.

-- Take care of your voice prior to the day your present.
+- Take care of your voice before the day you present.

 - Set the tone for your webinar or online presentation early in the process

 - Prepare your work setting with all supplies you need (and may need)